azdabat/azdabat/README.md

 - Hybrid enterprise attack coverage

 ---

-## Platform Portability (Elastic — Experimental Lane)
+##  Elastic Detection Engineering (Experimental)

+This section demonstrates the **platform portability** of my detection architecture.

-While my primary engineering focus is Microsoft Sentinel/MDE, I am also gradually translating key Composite Detection Ecosystems into Elastic EQL.
+While my primary focus remains Microsoft Sentinel/MDE, I am translating key composite detection ecosystems into Elastic EQL on a controlled cadence.
+The goal is to prove that the *Minimum Truth → Reinforcement → Convergence* doctrine is not tied to a single vendor.

-This is a slow-build portability track, starting with:
+Current starter sensors include:

-- Named Pipe C2 Composite Logic
+- Named Pipe C2 minimum truth + reinforcement
-- PowerShell Tradecraft Anchors
-- C2 Beacon Reinforcement Patterns
+- Elastic EQL translations of key behaviours

+This lane will grow incrementally as time permits and as the framework matures in Elastic.

 ➡️ Elastic Detection Engineering (Experimental): https://github.com/azdabat/Elastic---Threat-Detection-Engineering